sonertari/PFFW/README.md

 References:

-1. INSTALL.amd64 under /6.3/amd64/ in the installation iso file.
+1. INSTALL.amd64 in the installation iso file.
 2. [Supported hardware](https://www.openbsd.org/amd64.html).
 3. [OpenBSD installation guide](https://www.openbsd.org/faq/faq4.html).

 ## How to build

 The purpose in this section is to build the installation iso file using the createiso script at the root of the project source tree.
-You are expected to be doing these on an OpenBSD 6.3 and have installed git, gettext, and doxygen on it.
+You are expected to be doing these on an OpenBSD 6.4 and have installed git, gettext, and doxygen on it.

 The createiso script: